kingsunLIN/BurpSuitePro-2.0.06-beta-Loader-Keygen/README.md

 For more infos -> https://portswigger.net/burp

-Please use Java 8 beacuse from version 9 and up xbootclasspath argument has been disabled.
+## Works only with Java 8. beacuse from version 9 and up xbootclasspath argument has been disabled.
-Works only with Java 8.

 Keygen and Loader proof: